GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 }
 ```

-## Functions
+### Functions

-For the most part, Dart and JavaScript functions share many similarities.
+For the most part, Dart and JavaScript functions are similar.
 The only thing that's different in Dart and JavaScript functions is the declaration.

 ```javascript
 //JavaScript